railsbridge-boston/railsbridge-boston/views/installfest/install/osx-vagrant.markdown

 [default] -- /vagrant
 ```

-The `vagrant up` command starts a *virtual environment*.
-It's like having a
-second computer inside your computer, all set up to do Ruby.
-The next
-command connects you to that virtual environment.

-Type `vagrant ssh`

-It will print a long welcome message something like this:
+`vagrant ssh` will print a long welcome message something like this:

 ```text
 Welcome to Ubuntu 12.04 LTS (GNU/Linux 3.2.0-23-generic-pae i686)